Who was Joke-()-phine?

 I did drop out, torn and unhappy as I was, which pleased her because otherwise I’d have been even more intellectually threatening than with a secondary education and a reading age that approximated my chronological one.

-The prospect of the power and its perpetuation gifted unfairly by a higher education in philosophy and critical thought, a barefacedly exclusionary and oppressive institution, was just unacceptable – to this trainee teacher hanging decorations, pinning up work, barnstorming and barn-building and fostering solidarity among the Flauntleroys, down at Back End of the Class Struggles ‘r’ Us.
+The prospect of the power and its perpetuation gifted unfairly by a tertiary education in philosophy and critical thought, a barefacedly exclusionary and oppressive institution, was just unacceptable – to this trainee teacher hanging decorations, pinning up work, barnstorming and barn-building and fostering solidarity among the Flauntleroys, down at Back End of the Class Struggles ‘r’ Us.

-Building doors and opening them for people.
+Building portals and opening them for people.

-An insidious courage of lack of convictions or beliefs.
+An insidious courage of lack of convictions.

 A big beautiful wall – worthy of Valerie Cherish’s screened life in ‘The Comeback’.